 Count Duplicates with Pivot Table

-Note: Instead of counting duplicates with a pivot table, you could highlight any duplicates with conditional formatting, See written steps and a video on the Conditional Formatting Examples page.
+Note: Instead of counting duplicates with a pivot table, you could highlight duplicates with conditional formatting, See written steps and a video on the Conditional Formatting Examples page.

-Or, if you want to remove the duplicates, use an Advanced Filter to create a list of unique items.
+Or, if you want to remove duplicates, use an Advanced Filter to create a list of unique items.

 In this example, 100 people were asked to name their birth month, and the list was entered on an Excel worksheet.
 The video below shows how to get a count of the number of times each month was mentioned in the survey results.
-How many duplicates are in the survey results, for each month?
+How many duplicate occurrences are in the survey results, for each month?

 The full video transcript is available, further down on this page.